BerndiVader/MythicMobsExtension/README.md

 	ItemProjectile:

 		Shoot any Item.
 Use it like the original MythicMobs projectile mechanic.
-In addition use pitem to choose any droppable item.
+In addition use pitem or pobject to choose any droppable item.

 	BlockProjectile:

 		Shoot any FallingBlock.
 Use it like the original MythicMobs projectile mechanic.
-In addtion use pblock to choose any FallingBlock.
+In addtion use pblock or pobject to choose any FallingBlock.

 	EntityProjectile:

 		Shoot any Entity.
 Use it like the original MythicMobs projectile mechanic.
-In addtion use pentity to choose any Entity.
+In addtion use pentity or pobject to choose any Entity.
+Since v1.11 you can use pspin to spin the entity where pspin=VALUE value is the speed.

 ```
 ItemProjectile: